-We have audited the accompanying basic financial statements of Greater Naples Fire Rescue District ("District") as of and for the fiscal year ended September 30, 2017, and have issued our report thereon dated May 31, 2018.
+We have audited the accompanying basic financial statements of Greater Naples Fire Rescue District ("District") as of and for the fiscal year ended September 30, 2018, and have issued our report thereon dated June 21, 2019, which includes an emphasis of matter paragraph.
 Other auditors audited the financial statements of the District's Firefighters' Pension Plan, as described in our report on the District's financial statements.
 This report does not include other auditors' management letter reported separately by those auditors.